Himalaya Airlines: Economy Class

 In Himalaya Airlines' Economy class, the seats are 17.5 in wide with 30 in seat pitch.

 Premium Economy Class

 Himalaya Airlines was the first airline in Nepal to introduce a Premium Economy class.
 It consists of 8 seats on their Airbus A320 with a four-abreast configuration.
 The seats were 26.9 in wide with 43 in seat pitch.
-In 2020, this section of the aircraft was rebranded as the airlines' Business Class but has since been depricated.
+In 2020, this section of the aircraft was rebranded as the airlines' Business Class but has since been deprecated.